ibm-cloud-architecture/refarch-cloudnative-nginx/README.md

 ## 6 - Validate continuity
 * Go back to your web browser and retry
-* After a few seconds, the page sould load
+* After a few seconds, the page should load